Artificial Intelligence in Retail

 This enhanced experience has left your customer delighted and satisfied and likely to return.
 Customer retention is one of the key focuses for retailers, the loyalty of an existing customer is just as, if not more, important than recruiting a new one.
 It is a very expensive mistake to lose customers in today’s market.

-- Similar product recommendations-Customers will abandon the site when an item is out of stock, not in their size or it is not exactly what they were looking for.
+Similar product recommendations-Customers will abandon the site when an item is out of stock, not in their size or it is not exactly what they were looking for.
 This is when AI comes to the rescue.
-Through computer vision and algorithms, it is possible to automatically suggest similar items when a customer is looking at a specific garment or accessory in a brand’s website or online marketplace.
+Through computer vision and algorithms, it is possible to automatically suggest similar items when a customer is looking at a specific garment or accessory on a brand’s website or online marketplace.
 It is also a useful feature when customers can’t find the exact item in the right size, reducing the chances of abandonment.

 To summarise the benefits of adding AI technology for retailers are clear, from increasing AOV to increasing customer retention and overall revenue, there really is no downside to introducing an AI friend to enhance your customer’s experience.